 You can see Ha Ling Peak from all over Canmore.
 It looks imposing and yet there’s a great hiker’s trail to the summit.
 Its 3.8 km one way with an elevation gain of 737 m.
 It’s very steep right off the bat but moderates slightly when you’re out of the trees.

 The trail to Ha Ling Peak was closed for some time but reopened in 2019.
 Its safer than it was for the huge numbers of people who hike it.

 The trailhead is easy to find as it’s across the road from the Goat Creek parking lot.

 One of the most popular trails in the Canmore area is the one to Grassi Lakes.
-It’s a quick one to knock off as its 4 kilometres return with an elevation gain of 300 metres.
+It’s a quick one to knock off as its 4 km return with an elevation gain of 300 m.
 Just pick your times to go – either early or late in the day if you want to avoid crowds.

 There are two trails that take you to Grassi Lakes.
 One is marked easy and the other difficult.
 Choose the difficult one if you’re looking for variety or better yet do them as a loop.
 I’d recommend taking the difficult one up and the easy one down.

 The hike up EEOR – also called the East End of Rundle – isn’t for everyone.
-It’s unrelentingly steep climbing – some 875 metres over only 2.9 kilometres.
+It’s unrelentingly steep climbing – some 875 m over only 3.2 km.
 Part of the hike near the cliff band is more scramble than hike and not everyone will feel comfortable doing it.

 Wait till the snow has left before you do this hike, some years by early May.
 You can usually hike it through till October, just as the snow starts to fly.
 In the summer take lots of water and sunscreen.